luxonis/depthai-python/docs/source/components/device.rst

 Device
 ======

-Device represents an `OAK camera <https://docs.luxonis.com/projects/hardware/en/latest/>`__.
+Device is an `OAK camera <https://docs.luxonis.com/projects/hardware/en/latest/>`__ or a RAE robot.
 On all of our devices there's a powerful Robotics Vision Core
 (`RVC <https://docs.luxonis.com/projects/hardware/en/latest/pages/rvc/rvc2.html#rvc2>`__).
-The RVC is optimized for performing AI inference algorithms and for processing sensory inputs (eg. calculating stereo disparity from two cameras).
+The RVC is optimized for performing AI inference, CV operations, and for processing sensory inputs (eg. stereo depth, video encoders, etc.).

 Device API
 ##########